Dreamzilla/dreamzilla.github.io/android/quickstart/port_forwarding.md

 Here you fill out the targeted address and port.

 ### Address
 Fill out 127.0.0.1 to allow the device that is carrying Serverauditor access to the host.
-Fill out 0.0.0.0 to allow access to all devices in the same network.
-And fill out am IP address to allow a specific device.
+To allow access through a specific device you'll fill out its IP address.
+And use 0.0.0.0 to allow all devices in a network access.

 ![Connect using a browser](images/portf03.png) &nbsp; ![Connect using a browser](images/portf04.png)

 > ***!*** If you've set `Address` with 0.0.0.0 you'll be able to tunnel into the web app using any device in the same network.
-Use the IP address of your mobile device and correct port to do so.
+Use the IP address of your mobile device and the correct port to do so.
 For instance http://192.168.1.13:8080

-## Other uses of port forwarding

-### Establish a secure connection
-### Dunno what else

 ## Web Resources and Tutorials
 * [What is port forwarding](http://blog.trackets.com/2014/05/17/ssh-tunnel-local-and-remote-port-forwarding-explained-with-examples.html)